Alcohol withdrawals and how to stop drinking

 2. To learn more about alcohol

 One of the things that can help you with giving up alcohol as well as keep you from relapsing is educating yourself about what alcohol consumption really does to the human body.
-The effects of alcohol to your body are devastating.
+Alcohol can slowly damage both your body and mind

 3. Simultaneous self-discovery is important

 You need to understand why you are drinking if you want to stop.
 You need to find out what experiences have caused you to drink and resolve them at the root.
-This can be done through therapy or participating in alcohol-free challenges.
+This can be done through psychotherapy or in AA meetings or with the help of naltrexone therapy.
 Basically, anything that works on transforming your beliefs to align with your true moral values will help.

 4. Remember that giving up alcohol is possible!